RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/CMSEfficiencies_8hpp.md

       }

+      /// @brief Randomly filter the supplied particle list by parameterised tau efficiency
-      inline void applyTauEfficiency(std::vector<const HEPUtils::Particle*>& taus) {
+      /// @note No delete, because this should only ever be applied to copies of the Event Particle* vectors in Analysis routines inline void applyTauEfficiency(std::vector<const HEPUtils::Particle*>& taus) {
         filtereff(taus, 0.6);
       }

+      /// @brief Randomly smear the supplied electrons' momenta by parameterised resolutions
+      ///
+      /// Function that mimics the DELPHES electron energy resolution.
-      inline void smearElectronEnergy(std::vector<HEPUtils::Particle*>& electrons) {
+      /// We need to smear E, then recalculate pT, then reset the 4-vector. inline void smearElectronEnergy(std::vector<HEPUtils::Particle*>& electrons) {

         // Now loop over the electrons and smear the 4-vectors